artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    :width: 80%
    :alt: The Transfer tab is where transfers into Archivematica begin.

-The section at the top of the Transfer tab is where you your materials for transfer into Archivematica.
+The section at the top of the Transfer tab is where you will find materials for transfer into Archivematica.
 There are four fields to fill out, as well as the ``Browse`` and ``Start transfer`` buttons and the ``Approve automatically`` checkbox.